-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 And Turang worries about the future.
 “I see hospital beds being full,” she said.
 “I see our convention center being overrun by patients we can’t manage, because they are so sick.
 I see a lot of people dying.”

 Louisiana is hardly alone.
 “Right now, we’re still in what I call a lull before the storm,” said Nauman Qureshi, a nephrologist and the chief of medicine at Athens-Limestone Hospital in Alabama.
-Being two to three weeks behind New York has given them time to learn and adapt.
+Being two to three weeks behind New York has given his facility time to learn and adapt.

 Although his hospital has enough personal protective equipment, or PPE, for now, Qureshi says they are all “preparing for the worst.”
 His hospital has been accumulating masks and gowns, and has increased its stock of ventilators by 80 percent.
 Local physicians are discharging nonessential patients and postponing elective surgeries.
 Teams of physicians have already been organized to rotate when patients become sick with COVID-19.